jademcosta/dotfiles/README.md

 UUID=b88946a1-94a9-4e34-9383-ad6824af9322 none            swap    sw              0       0
 ```

+* Restore the ssh key that you saved (you saved it, right?).
 * add Conky to some OS initializer.
 * run :PluginInstall on gvim.
 * Install [asdf](https://github.com/asdf-vm/asdf) plugins